lI15SO0/nvim-config/README.md

 Open nvim once to install plugins.

+> telescope.nvim
+> This configure use telescope-fzf to provide telescope search, make sure you had install cmake or just delete telescope-fzf's configuron you path or just delete telescope-fzf's configure.

 **if run this profile on windows platform**

 > FTerm
 > make sure setting fterm cmd config, or set SHELL enviroment variable, to use FTerm correctly.

-> telescope.nvim
-> This configure use telescope-fzf to provide telescope search, make sure you have make.exe on you path or just delete telescope-fzf's configuron you path or just delete telescope-fzf's configure.

 ---